whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 #### Building a Healthy Community Starts with You

 Like a healthy nation, in a healthy community people have high standards for themselves and others so that integrity, generosity, care for the Earth, respect for children, and other beautiful qualities are widespread and normal.
-When you complete the revolutionary activities, you will be we ll on your way to building a healthy community with others.
+When you complete the revolutionary activities, you will be well on your way to building a healthy community with others.

 You've practiced standing for what's right and supporting others when they take a stand.
 You've practiced giving generously and receiving graciously.
 You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.